justinhchae/transformer_project_pytorch/README.md

-# transformer_project
+# transformer_project_pytorch
- A starter template to get going with a hugging face transformer project.
+ A starter template to get going with a hugging face transformer project with pytorch.

 ## Start Here: Environment Setup
 * Create a conda environment from yml of base environment